Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Results

-The results of the duty cycle for a 2-minute sensor response time (T$_{r}$=2min) and therefore with a T$_{sen}$>2min are shown below.
+The results of the duty cycle for a 2 min sensor response time ($\mathrm{T_{r}}~{=}~2\,\mathrm{min}$) and therefore with a $\mathrm{T_{sen}}~{>}~2\,\mathrm{min}$ are shown below.
 Here, only the results of the strategy that takes the measurements sequentially are shown, since with a sensor response time of two minutes it is no longer possible to take samples uniformly as the node would always be powered on.
-Recall that low duty cycles correspond to large T$_{sen}$ and fewer samples taken in the interval T$_{ref}$.
-This can be seen in Figures \ref{fig:twu2}.a), b) and c), where lower R$^2$ are obtained for low duty cycles.
-The duty cycles start to stabilize at DC=20\% (T$_{sen}$=10min).
-When the physical phenomenon presents great variability, as in the case of NO, the confidence intervals are poor.
-However, large T$_{sen}$ periods with one single sample introduce more variability, as observed in the confidence intervals of sampling strategies with N$_s$=1.
-In this case it is better to take more samples, which slightly increases the duty cycle, since the sensor response time is the one that dominates the duty cycle.
+Recall that low duty cycles correspond to large $\mathrm{T_{sen}}$ and fewer samples taken in the interval $\mathrm{T_{ref}}$.
+This can be seen in Figure~\ref{fig:twu2}a--c, where lower R$^2$ are obtained for low duty cycles.
+The coefficients of determination start to stabilize at $\mathrm{DC}{=}\,0.20$ ($\mathrm{T_{sen}}{=}\,10\,\mathrm{min}$).
+Thus, a sampling period of about five or ten minutes guarantees the representativeness of the sampled data.
+When the physical phenomenon presents large variability, as in the case of NO, the confidence intervals are poor.
+However, large $\mathrm{T_{sen}}$ periods with one single sample introduce more variability, as observed in the confidence intervals of sampling strategies with $\mathrm{N_{s}}~{=}~1$.
+In this case, it is better to take more samples, slightly increasing the duty cycle, since the sensor response time is the one that dominates the duty cycle.

-\subsubsection{\textbf{Impact of duty cycle DC: Power Consumption}}
+\subsubsection{Impact of Duty Cycle DC: Power Consumption}

-The case of a negligible sensor response time may not be the most usual case in a low-cost air pollution node.
-In particular, the sensor response time of the node may vary between different processing and sensing technologies.
 The implications of a higher or lower duty cycle on the power consumption of a node depend on the different components used by the node.
-However, we can assume that the power consumption of the node is directly given by the duty cycle, as it is the ratio between the time it is powered on during the sampling period (T$_{on}$) and the sampling period (T$_{sen}$).
-Furthermore, depending on the consumption of the different components, one can decide to send to sleep mode only the microcontroller, or sending microcontroller to sleep and switching off the sensors.
+However, we can assume that the power consumption of the node is directly given by the duty cycle, as it is the ratio between the time it is powered on during the sampling period ($\mathrm{T_{on}}$) and the sampling period ($\mathrm{T_{sen}}$).
+Furthermore, depending on the consumption of the different components, one can decide to send only the microcontroller to sleep mode or send the microcontroller to sleep and switch off the sensors.